jordan-checkoff/Website-Builder/README.md

 - bg={["transparent"] | [...colors]} - sets background-color of each column

 ### HeadFootMaker
 **Description:** `<HeadFootMaker>` is used to make a customized header or footer easily and quickly.
 It offers several spacing options, as well as the option to add a navbar.
+Children will automatically line up in a row, so to form a column of components, just wrap those components in a `<div>` tag.

 **Parameters:**
 - spacing={"center" | "left" | "right"} - sets horizontal spacing of components